FunnelKit

 • The plugin is free on WordPress.org.

-• A Pro version is available starting at $39/year for additional features.
+• A Pro version is available for $39/year and includes additional features.

 Performance